 Onboarding is the process of integrating a partner into the business, and for Coronado, “it starts the moment you have that first conversation with the potential business partner.”

 So, what are top brands doing to maximize their BPO relationships?
-The team at Rubiko believe their best partnerships have the following characteristics:
+Implementing BPO Management into their QA program is one important step.
+But the team at Rubiko believe their best partnerships have the following characteristics:

 1. Expect Positive Results